 - Cinnamon: Anti-inflammatory, powerful anti-diuretic, loaded with antioxidants

-- Cloves: High in antioxidants, improves liver health, can reduce stomach ulcers
+- Cloves: High in antioxidants (and for that reason, included in some aphrodisiac drinks), improves liver health, can reduce stomach ulcers

 - Coriander: Can help lower blood sugar, fight infections, and promote heart and digestive health

 - Cardamom: Can treat bad breath, prevent cavities, and help with digestive problems